ONGOING

 Dance takes the form of a physical consultation: leafing through, waiting, repeating, classifying.

-“Read, confirmed, and signed.”
+> “Read, confirmed, and signed.”

 The body does not interpret the document, but absorbs its rhythm and weight.

-RELATIONSHIP WITH THE AUDIENCE
+RELATIONSHIP WITH THE PUBLIC

 The audience enters spaces normally dedicated to consultation and research.